jameshughes89/cs101/source/topic1.rst

 Is this class easy?
 ===================

-The quick answer is, no --- it's pretty hard
+The quick answer is, it depends...

 .. admonition:: Quick Activity